-As of 2016, the top ten internet languages in the world are English, Chinese, Spanish, Arabic, Portuguese, Japanese, Malay, Russian, French and German.
+As of 2016, the top ten business languages in the world are English, Chinese, Spanish, Arabic, Portuguese, Japanese, Malay, Russian, French and German.

-The 2016 Web Globalization Report, written by John Yuncker of Byte Level Research provides an interesting analysis of today’s trends in global web content.
+The 2016 Web Globalization Report written by John Yuncker of Byte Level Research provides an interesting analysis of today’s trends in global web content.
 In 2006, only around 65% of global leading brands had a Chinese language version of their websites.
 A decade later in 2016, it is 97%.

 The Need for Going Multilingual on Digital Platforms